On the time consistency of collective preferences: Abstract

 \section{Abstract}

-A model of collective decisions made by a finite number of agents with constant but heterogeneous discount factors is developed.
-Collective utility is obtained as the weighted sum of all individual utilities with time-varying weights.
-It is shown that under standard separability assumptions, collective preferences may be nonstationary but still satisfy time consistency.
+A dynamic model of collective consumption and saving decisions made by a finite number of agents with constant but different discount rates is developed.
+Collective utility is a weighted sum of individual utilities with time-varying utility weights.
+Under standard separability assumptions, it is shown that collective preferences may be nonstationary but still satisfy time consistency.
+The assumption of time-varying weights is key to balance the need of the group for a changing distribution of consumption among its members over time with their tolerance for consumption fluctuations.